sstoeckl/crypto2/README.md

 ## Historical Cryptocurrency Prices For active and dead Tokens!

-This is a modification of the original crypto package bei jesse vent.
+This is a modification of the original crypto package by [jesse vent](https://github.com/JesseVent/crypto).
 It allows to additionally retrieve historic (and possibly dead) coins for research puposes

 - Retrieves historical crypto currency data `crypto_history()`
 - Retrieves list of all active/dead crypto currencies `crypto_list()`